-INDICATORS: c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.

-INDICATORS: d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms;

-i. building the capacity of the board and staff to predict,

-communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends; and
+COMPETENCY: INDICATORS: (3) Visionary Leadership c. promoting in the school community a common understanding of and support for the school authority's goals, priorities and strategic initiatives.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends; and